JPC SYSTEMIC PATHOLOGY

 HISTORY: This monkey had intractable diarrhea.

-HISTOPATHOLOGICAL DESCRIPTION: Colon: Diffusely, and most severe over Peyer’s patches, there is partial to full thickness mucosal necrosis and ulceration with abundant hemorrhage, fibrin, eosinophilic cellular and karyorrhectic debris, necrotic neutrophils, and scattered superficial colonies of bacteria.
-Occasionally, remaining intestinal crypts are ectatic, lined by attenuated epithelium, and contain sloughed epithelial cells admixed with necrotic neutrophils (crypt abscesses).
+HISTOPATHOLOGICAL DESCRIPTION: Colon: Diffusely, and most severely over Peyer’s patches, there is partial to full thickness mucosal necrosis and ulceration with abundant hemorrhage, fibrin, eosinophilic cellular and karyorrhectic debris, intact and ruptured neutrophils and scattered superficial colonies of mixed rods and cocci.
+Occasionally, remaining intestinal crypts are ectatic, lined by attenuated epithelium, and contain sloughed epithelial cells admixed with ruptured neutrophils (crypt abscesses).
 The gut associated lymphoid tissue (GALT) contains decreased numbers of lymphocytes and increased numbers of tingible body macrophages admixed with eosinophilic cellular and karyorrhectic debris (lymphoid depletion).
 Within the area of lymphoid depletion there is herniation of crypts through the muscularis mucosa (crypt herniation).
 Multifocally, blood vessels in the lamina propria and submucosa are variably occluded by finely fibrillar to polymerized to hyalinized eosinophilic fibrin admixed with enmeshed degenerative inflammatory cells (fibrin thrombi).
-Diffusely, the submucosa is moderately expanded by increased clear space with ectatic lymphatics (edema) and finely beaded eosinophilic fibrin admixed with moderate numbers of degenerate neutrophils and fewer lymphocytes and plasma cells, and multifocal mild hemorrhage.
+Diffusely, the submucosa is moderately expanded by increased clear space with ectatic lymphatics (edema) and finely beaded eosinophilic fibrin admixed with moderate numbers of neutrophils and fewer lymphocytes and plasma cells, and multifocal mild hemorrhage.

 MORPHOLOGIC DIAGNOSIS: Colon: Colitis, necrohemorrhagic, acute, diffuse, severe, with fibrin thrombi, lymphoid depletion, edema, and crypt herniation.
 Rhesus monkey (Macaca mulatta), nonhuman primate.